 When I started treating people with love and respect, they gradually started appreciating my efforts.

-4. Improves Physical Health
+4: Improves Physical Health

-Somewhere within me I knew that I was not addressing the root cause of my ailments.
+Somewhere within me, I knew that I was not addressing the root cause of my ailments.
 I was just trying to suppress the symptoms.

-5. Makes You Emotionally More Resilient
+5: It Makes You Emotionally More Resilient

 When you are self-aware you know how to take care of yourself.
 Being self-aware is the ability to look deep within yourself and understand what’s going on there.
 It’s the ability to deal with the afflicting thoughts and emotions buried deep within the subconscious mind.